MengeCrowdSim/Menge/doc/mengeDetails/sceneSpec.md

 The agent profile must be given a name -- this is how the profile is referred to later by the `<AgentGenerator>` tags.

-As with the global simulation parmaeters, there are common per-agent parameters and model-specific parameters.
-The common parameters are stored in the `<Common>` tag and the model-specific parmaeters are stored in a tag whose name is defined by the pedestrian model's implementation.
+As with the global simulation parameters, there are common per-agent parameters and model-specific parameters.
+The common parameters are stored in the `<Common>` tag and the model-specific parameters are stored in a tag whose name is defined by the pedestrian model's implementation.

 The `<Common>` tag has the following values (order doesn't matter and exclusion will cause them to be assigned a built-in, default value):

-- max_angle_vel: the maximum angular velocity of the agent (in degrees/second).
+- `max_angle_vel`: the maximum angular velocity of the agent (in degrees/second).
 The BaseAgent includes a method for smoothing the "orientation" of the agent.
 It does so by limiting the speed at which it can turn.
-- max_neighbors: the maximum number of nearby *agents* which will be computed for defining an agent response.
+- `max_neighbors`: the maximum number of nearby *agents* which will be computed for defining an agent response.
 Smaller numbers lead to faster simulations but can lead to simulation artifacts.
-- obstacle_set: All obstacles have a identifier (typically a power of two).
+- `obstacle_set`: All obstacles have a identifier (typically a power of two).
 The agent's `obstacle_set` serves as a mask.
 If the bit-wise and of the `obstacle_set` value and the obstacle's identifier is non-zero, the agent can "see" and respond to the obstacle, otherwise, it is ignored (see @ref page_ObstSet).
-- neighbor_dist: the maximum distance an agent can be and still be a neighbor candidate.
+- `neighbor_dist`: the maximum distance an agent can be and still be a neighbor candidate.
-- r: in Menge, agents are largely modeled as circular disks.
+- `r`: in Menge, agents are largely modeled as circular disks.
 This is the radius of that disk.
-- class: the visualization class of the agent.
+- `class`: the visualization class of the agent.
 Used by the visualizer.
 Generally, agents with different class will be drawn differently.
-- pref_speed: the agents preferred speed (in m/s).
+- `pref_speed`: the agents preferred speed (in m/s).
-- max_speed: the agents maximum speed of travel (in m/s).
+- `max_speed`: the agents maximum speed of travel (in m/s).
 The result of the pedestrian model's velocity computation will be clamped to this speed.
-- max_accel: the maximum acceleration the agent can experience (in m/s^2).
+- `max_accel`: the maximum acceleration the agent can experience (in m/s^2).
 This is a simple smoothing mechanism and doesn't make allowances for anisotropic behaviors.

 A `<Model>` tag has a similar structure.
 Each per-agent property will have a property name and value pair.
 For specific pedestrian models, the tag name and property key-value pairs are defined in the model (see @ref page_PedModel).

 @subsection subsec_sceneProfVariability Property Variability

-As shown above, every agent assigned the same profile will have the same property values.
+In the example above, every agent assigned the same profile would have the same property values.
 Menge provides a mechanism to define distributions of values for any or all of the properties contained in an `<AgentProfile>` child tag (both `<Common>` and `<Model>` tags.
-It looks like this (illustrated with the *comomon* property `pref_speed`):
+It looks like this (illustrated with the *common* property `pref_speed`):

 	<AgentProfile name="PROFILE_NAME">
 		<Common max_angle_vel="360" max_neighbors="10" obstacleSet="1" neighbor_dist="5" r="0.19" class="1" pref_speed="1.04" max_speed="2" max_accel="5" >